What are the risks linked to the Participatory Notes?

 The risk linked to a drag along right

 Equity investments are often subject to a drag along clause (which is a market standard), whereby minority shareholders, such as Spreds Finance, may be obliged to sell their shares if the majority shareholders decide to sell their shares.
-There is no guarantee as to the price of such sale, which might result in a lower-than-expected return for the investors (and a possible loss of the tax reduction under the tax shelter scheme).
+There is no guarantee as to the price of such sale, which might result in a lower-than-expected return for the investors (and a possible partial loss of the tax reduction under the tax shelter scheme).
 Spreds tries in any case to mitigate this risk by imposing a clause that states that a minimum price must be obtained to cover the possible tax shelter loss if such a sale occurs during the first 4 years after the investment.